alan-platform/alan-platform.github.io/pages/tutorials/model/2023.4/application-tutorial.md

 When you can successfully build your application, you can run `Alan Deploy` to transform your project into an app, ready for you to be used.
 When clicking `Alan Deploy`, you get a menu where you can choose a *'data source for this deployment'*.
 For your first deployment, select the **empty** option.
-Throughout this tutorial, we recommend that you keep using the **empty** option.
+Throughout this tutorial, we supply migrations that enable you to use the **migrate** option.
-For keeping application data from a running app, you can use the **migrate** option, as explained in the [migrations guide](/pages/tutorials/migrations/2022.2/migrations.html).
+This option also enables you to retain application data from a running app, as explained in the [migrations guide](/pages/tutorials/migrations/2022.2/migrations.html).

+---

+If you ever get stuck with migrations or deployments:
+- remove your `./migrations` folder
+- click `Alan Deploy`, and choose the **empty** option
+- click `Alan Deploy` again, and now choose the **migrate** option

+That should provide you with a clean slate for continuing with the tutorial.

 ---